UninvitedActivity/UninvitedActivity/README.md

 # Why Is This?
 The idea is that, if there's traffic coming into a port behind which there's no service (and therefore there's absolutely no good reason for this trafffic to exist), then it must be malicious.
 If it's malicious, then I have no reason to trust any data coming from that IP address.

-Essentially: Using uninvited activity on any closed ports to block access to any open ports.
+Essentially: Using uninvited activity on any closed (red) ports to block access to any open (green) ports.

-Diagram explanation: If an IP address hits a red (closed) port, it will be blocked from accessing any green (open) ports.

 ![Ports](https://github.com/UninvitedActivity/UninvitedActivity/blob/09d8f420df78cd6ba3352dbde0339ca3e51a6be8/Ports-ClosedOpen.png)